 Lybrate.com has an excellent community of General Physicians in India.
-You will find General Physicians with more than 40 years of experience on Lybrate.com.
+You will find General Physicians with more than 34 years of experience on Lybrate.com.
 You can find General Physicians online in Chennai and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Vijay Sriram

-Treatment of Lumbar Radiculopathy
+Treatment of Migraine Treatment